softlion/NotionSharp/README.md

 New!
 Notion powered Website Demo [here](https://raids.notionsharp.eu/).

-[Notion](https://notion.so) is an all-in-one workspace to write things, with the best simple and powerful "wysiwyg" editor, with color highlightning for code blocks, easy video interations, and much more.
-It includes an offline windows application to peacefully write your blog's content.
+[Notion](https://notion.so) is an app to write things.
+It has the most simple "wysiwyg" editor i ever seen.
+Add photo, video, tables and more in one drag/drop or one click.
+For devs it features code blocks with highlightning.
+The app works both offline and online, is multi user and historize all your changes making it easy to revert them.

-This is an unofficial [Notion](https://notion.so) APIv3 library that enables you, among other things, to get a list of pages as a RSS feed, as notion has no RSS feed as of 2020/04/30.
+The app is also available in the Windows Store to peacefully write your content.

-You can ulso use it as a CMS (Content Management System) for his nice editing capabilities.
+This is an unofficial [Notion](https://notion.so) APIv3 library and website template.
+You can, for example, get notion pages as a RSS feed.
+You can also use it as a simple CMS (Content Management System).

 [![NuGet][nuget-img]][nuget-link]